AdobeDocs/contributor.es-ES/help/writing-essentials/markdown.md

 **Ejemplo:**

-En [!DNL Adobe Target] puede crear pruebas directamente en una página habilitada para [!DNL Target].
+In [!DNL Adobe Target] you can create your tests directly on a [!DNL Target]-enabled page.

 **Fuente:**